 Oceanarium – an ocean of life

-You will also find spiny dogfish, the lesser and greater spotted dogfish and the common and starry smooth-hound in the Oceanarium.
+You will also find spiny dogfish, the lesser and greater spotted dogfish and the starry smooth-hound in the Oceanarium.
 Don’t worry though, these are sharks native to Denmark, not the inhabitants of the local dog shelter!
 You can also see two Beluga sturgeon, even though these are rare in the Kattegat.

 If you want to get up close with the sharks, then book a trial dive in the Oceanarium.